 Colours displayed should be used as a guide for your colour selection.

 Always confirm your colour choice with a production line prepared swatch for final colour approval.

 * Only DGL Accredited Powder Coaters are able to issue our DGL Alumi Shield™ warranties after demonstrating their capability to meet stringent quality conditions and international standards.

-Duratec Elements are a range of distinctive, robust mar-resistant textured finishes built to withstand the elements, delivered with warranty grade advanced super durable polyester thermosetting powder.
+Duratec Elements₂ is a collection of distinctive, highly mar and scuff resistant textured finishes built to withstand the elements, delivered with warranty grade advanced super durable polyester thermosetting powder.